-Multiple determiners are possible in Greek DPs that contain predicative adjectives in certain orderings (see Alexiadou and Wilder 1998 for details).
-Alexiadou and Wilder (1998) analyze determiner spreading in Greek as the spell out of separate instances of D, with each DP layer nested inside a CP that introduces the predicate adjective.
-(Alexiadou and Wilder follow Kayne (1994) in assuming a reduced relative analysis of these adjectives.)
-While a reduced relative clause analysis seems fitting for the Greek data, there is substantial variation in the patterns of determiner spreading/polydefiniteness crosslinguistically.
-On the surface, these patterns often look similar to what we would expect to find if there were DP shells with true determiners, rather than case, in D. Furthermore, the possibility of multiple determiners in a continuous DP would not be unexpected on a DP-shell account if the language in question were head initial, given that haplology would not apply.
-We therefore leave it an open question whether some patterns of determiner spreading and the case doubling patterns we have discussed here can be unified as a single phenomenon.
+Overall, there is substantial crosslinguistic variation in patterns of determiner spreading/polydefiniteness (see Alexiadou, 2014 for an overview).
+While some patterns appear to involve a concord-like operation, others look similar to what we would expect to find if there were DP shells with true determiners, rather than case, in D. The possibility of multiple determiners in a continuous DP would not be unexpected on a DP-shell account if the language in question were head initial, given that haplology would not apply.
+We therefore leave it an open question whether some patterns of polydefiniteness and the case iteration patterns we have discussed here can be unified under the type of DP-shell analysis we have offered here.